THE G20 & MARINE LITTER POLYTICS

 PLEASE USE OUR A-Z INDEX TO NAVIGATE THIS SITE

-This smacks of maladministration concerning Sustainable Development Goal 14 that is a promise to act to protect marine life and to conserve the oceans.
+This smacks of potential maladministration concerning Sustainable Development Goal 14, that is a promise to act to protect marine life and to conserve the oceans.
 Not a promise to selectively agree inaction as it suits.

-The G20 should either have a policy or don't bother at all.
-That is more honest for the electorate who might then decide to vote for a party with greater transparency.
-Don't get elected on false promises.
-Get elected on your real agendas; not what you want the electorate to hear and believe.
+The G20 should either develop a policy to clean the oceans of carcinogens or put out government health warnings on seafood.
+That is more honest for the electorate who might then decide to vote for a party with greater transparency, to identify action of one administration over another on important issues.

 Without crude oil and the petrochemicals industry, we would not have plastic ocean waste.

-That is a cold hard fact, but that does not mean that the 'Industry' is to blame, where the State is ultimately responsible for how their country is governed and for embedding an effective administration with responsible waste management and recycling.
+That is a cold hard fact, but that does not mean that the 'Industry' is to blame, where the State is ultimately responsible for how their country is governed and for embedding an effective administration with responsible waste management and recycling, rather than ineffective poor waste management.

 The Sustainable Development Goals are the blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including those related to poverty, inequality, climate, environmental degradation, prosperity, and peace and justice.
 The Goals interconnect and in order to leave no one behind, it is important that we achieve each Goal and target by 2030.
 Click on any specific Goal below to learn more about each issue.